Sultan-papagani/sdrpp_new_rtlsdr_source/README.md

 * 4 Filter controls

 ## Needed Hardware
-* rtl-sdr with a r820/r820t2 tuner
+* rtl-sdr with a r820/r820t2/r828d tuner (yes rtl-sdr v4 also supported)

 # Installing

 ## Windows

-Download prebuilt .dll files from [Release](https://github.com/Sultan-papagani/sdrpp_new_rtlsdr_source/releases/tag/Final-Release)
+Download prebuilt .dll files from Release
 * Replace the rtlsdr.dll with the new one
 * Put "new_rtl_sdr_source.dll" into "modules" folder
 * Launch sdrpp.exe and add the new module from "Module Manager"